Military communications jobs may see service members specialize in reporting, sound and video production, media

 Audiovisual and broadcast technicians plan, supervise, and coordinate the operation, maintenance, deployment, and management of systems, facilities, and personnel engaged in visual information operations.
 They play a high-level, but hands on, role in the production process.

-Communications equipment repairers install, sustain, troubleshoot, and repair standard voice, data, video network, communication security (COMSEC), and cryptographic devices in fixed and deployed environments to ensure the ability to communicate and the Military’s continued success.
+Communications equipment repairers install, sustain, troubleshoot, and repair standard voice/data/video networks, cable distribution systems, communication security equipment (COMSEC), and cryptographic devices in fixed and deployed environments to ensure the ability to communicate and the Military’s continued success.

 Graphic designers and desktop publishers use their creativity in the areas of production, maintenance, and coordination related to visual products and presentations.
 They use computer software or manually develop the overall layout and production design for various media such as advertisements, brochures, magazines, and reports.